scrooloose/turbot/README.md

 Todo
 ====

-* Dockerize the app.
 * Finish making the app multi-user.
 For example give each user their own set of Topics.
-* Clean up the Profile model a bit.
+* Clean up the Profile model - getting pretty messy and overloaded.
 * Make turbot ignore messages from POF admins.
 * Finish testing PofMessageInfoExtractor - there are a couple of untested methods.